 - Submit official high school, high school equivalency and/or college transcripts to the Admissions Office of the campus you plan to attend.

-In addition to the College enrollment process, applicants must achieve a minimum ACCUPLACER® reading score of 70 (ACT® or ACT Compass® scores are also acceptable) and a minimum ALEKS® score of 30.
-The following courses must be completed with a minimum grade of C- or above within five years from the date of application:
+In addition to the college enrollment process, applicants must achieve a minimum ALEKS® score of 30.
+The following courses must be completed with a grade of “C-” or above within five years from the date of application:

 - Human Anatomy and Physiology I [BIO:168]